 8) Video conferencing should take place at an appropriate location: Around 52% of participants advised against joining meetings from inappropriate locations.
 So, try to avoid joining meetings from planes, trains and shopping malls.

 9) Video conferencing should not be disturbed by mobile phones: About 58% of participants said that mobile phones going off at a meeting is a meeting killer.
 So, ensure that your mobile phone is switched off during a video meeting.

 10) Video conferencing etiquette is influenced by culture: Different countries have different video conferencing etiquette rules.
 So, for example, users in the UK and Germany do not mind pets in the room during a video conference.
-This is however, not acceptable to participants in India and Poland.
-Also, while users in Australia does not mind casual attire during a video conference, this is not acceptable to users in Singapore and Germany.
+This is, however, not acceptable to participants in India and Poland.
+Also, while users in Australia do not mind casual attire during a video conference, this is not acceptable to users in Singapore and Germany.

 For more information on setting up a video conferencing solution for your business, contact Actis at 022-30808080 or at email@example.com.